Home > ALLOYS

 Sand Castings

 Sand casting is probably the oldest method in practice.
-In this process the mold is prepared using sand or silica and the molten liquid metal is poured into it.
-The mold is made of two parts, the cope and the drag.
+In this process, the mold is prepared using sand or silica, and the molten liquid metal is poured into it.
+The mold is made of two parts: the cope and the drag.
 A wooden pattern is placed between these two parts, called the mold cavity.
 The liquid metal enters here and casts itself.
 The shape of the mold cavity is similar to the final object after the refining.

-Click here to visit the Cast Alloys
+Click here to visit the Bronze Cast Alloys

 Centrifugal Casting

-Click here to visit the Cast Alloys
+Click here to visit the Bronze Cast Alloys

 Continuous Casting

-Click here to visit the Cast Alloys
+Click here to visit the Bronze Cast Alloys